pedroperrusi/NLID-matlab-toolbox/README.txt

 may be added to your startup.m file, so that the NLID toolbox is automatically enabled when MATLAB is started.

 Several of the more computationally intense routines are implemented as MEX files.
-MEX files for Windows, Linux and MAC OSX have been included in the archive.
+MEX files for Windows 32 bit, Linux and MAC OSX have been included in the archive's Master branch, and support for Windows 64 bit is included in the Win64 branch.
 Users of other operating systems will have to build these files themselves.

 To build the MEX files, set up MATLAB to compile C/C++ MEX files.
 Start MATLAB, and add the nlid_tools and utility_tools to the search